angeliki-c/forest_coverage_prediction/README.md

-# forest_coverage_prediction
+## Multi-classification using a mixture of numerical and categorical features

-Tree coverage prediction using decision trees
+### Tree coverage type prediction using decision trees